 Supporters include business owners, skiers, hikers, outdoor enthusiasts, and families with current and generational ties to Mount Sunapee State Park.
 Friends of Mount Sunapee brings a voice to issues and concerns of people who love Mount Sunapee and our state parks.

-Our mission advocates for the protection of Mount Sunapee State Park for its essential public values; conservation of the Mount Sunapee highlands and watersheds; and preservation of the unique character and natural beauty of the rural communities in the mountain’s shadow.
+Our mission advocates for the permanent protection of Mount Sunapee State Park’s old growth forest and exemplary natural community system of which it is a part, thus preserving the unique character and natural beauty of the rural communities in the mountain’s shadow.